secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 ## Tutorial starting point

-Start by opening the Secret box on Gitpod or in your local environment.
-If you are using Gitpod, your environment should be properly set up and your workspace should include:
+Start by opening the Secret box in your local environment.
-- A running LocalSecret blockchain instance
-- An initial version of the contract uploaded to LocalSecret
-- An incomplete web app launched, which includes this tutorial

-Additionally, you should also have three terminal windows open:
+If you followed the guide on setting up your local environment, you should have these three terminal windows open:
-- `LocalSecret`: The first terminal displays the blockchain starting up and producing blocks
+- LocalSecret: displays the blockchain starting up and producing blocks
-- `Secret Box workspace`: The second terminal is where you will compile and deploy your contract and enter commands as you go through this tutorial
+- Secret Box workspace: where you will compile and deploy your contract and enter commands as you go through this tutorial
-- `Web application frontend`: The third terminal is where you will launch your application server after LocalSecret is running and the Secret contract has been created
+- Web application frontend: where you will launch your application server after LocalSecret is running and the Secret contract has been created

-If you are running locally, make sure to have these three terminals open as well.

 The files you will be working with are:
 - `src/*` : these are the contract source files
 - `app/src/components/SecretBox/*` : these are the front-end source files

-In these files, look for sections marked with the comments `// complete code here`.
+In these files, look for sections marked with comments such as `// complete code here`.
 These are the core parts of code required to implement authenticated queries.

 ## Logmein contract design